Reasons why music boosts brain activity

 At Cavendish Homecare we can help support you and your loved ones with our expertise in delivering dementia homecare.
 We know that being diagnosed with dementia can have a huge emotional, social, and psychological effect on both the person living with dementia and their family.
 Therefore we ensure specialist care in the comfort of one’s own home.

-If you would like to enquire about our dementia care, contact us on, 02030085210 or email us at info@cavendishhomecare.com.
+If you would like to enquire about our dementia care or other services, contact us on, 02030085210 or email us at info@cavendishhomecare.com.